micro-zero/CROSPv0/sim/axi/README.md

 1. Hex code test, run `make hex` to verify all hex codes.
 2. RV standard test, run `make rv` to verify all rv codes.
-3. Proxy kernal test, run `make pk PKARG="..."` to run PK.
+3. Proxy kernel test, run `make pk PKARG="..."` to run PK.
 4. Buildroot test.

 The above procedure is related to three types of initializing